aggregat4/shard/README.md

 # What Shard will be
 These were my original ideas, before starting the project about what I wanted to accomplish.
-This may no longer be the actual state of the project.
+This may no longer be the actual state of the project or what I want to accomplish.
 I will add a "What Shard currently is" section later on:
 - a shard repository is a directory
 - a shard repository is a git   repository
 - multiple repositories can be managed